Sapacitabine: Clinical trials

 Cyclacel has initiated a number of clinical trials to evaluate sapacitabine in both solid and hematological tumors laying the foundation for future Phase II studies and combination studies with other anti-cancer agents.
-Three Phase I clinical trial studies have been completed, which evaluated safety and pharmacokinetics of a variety of dosing schedules in approximately 120 patients with solid tumors.
+Three Phase I clinical trial studies have been completed, which evaluated the safety and pharmacokinetics of a variety of dosing schedules in approximately 120 patients with solid tumors.

 Sapacitabine is being evaluated as of March 2016 in three different studies; a Phase III trial for elderly patients with AML (acute myeloid leukemia), a Phase II trial for MDS (myelodysplastic syndromes), and a Phase I trial in combination with seliciclib for cancer treatment including hereditary ovarian and breast cancers.
 Thus far approximately 1,000 patients have received sapacitibine treatment in all phases of trials.

 An ongoing Phase III clinical trial, SEAMLESS, has 485 enrolled members and is open to elderly (70+ years of age) AML (acute myeloid leukemia) patients with good renal and liver function and who are not viable candidates for or have refused intensive induction chemotherapy.
 SEAMLESS is a global study with 118 different sites in the United States, Austria, Belgium, France, Germany, Hungary, Italy, Poland, Spain, Sweden, Switzerland, and the United Kingdom.
 In the trial an arm of oral sapacitibine is given in alternating cycles with IV decitabine, which is compared to the control arm of IV decitabine alone.
 The SEAMLESS study was constructed based on the promising results of a Phase II one-year survival study for patients with AML.
 The efficacy goal of the treatment is overall survival; the average survival of an elderly person diagnosed with AML is approximately three to six months.
 The Data Safety Monitoring Board has communicated the unlikelihood that this Phase III study will reach a statistically significant survival improvement due to the planned futility boundary of 247 patient deaths already being crossed, but the trial is ongoing.
 During a poster session at the 2012 American Society of Hematology, results from a Phase I/II clinical trial studying the safety and efficacy of the oral sapacitibine along with IV decitabine were presented, selected data highlights are as follows: median overall survival was approximately 8 months, patients still alive at 3 months was 83%, 35% of patients survived a year or longer, 2 dose-limiting toxicities in the form of lung infection and typhlitis were observed.

 For the Phase II trial for MDS patients so far, median survival overall was about 9.7 months, with the average median survival overall for patients receiving classic azacitidine or decitabine is approximately 4.3-5.9 months.
 More data will be arriving from the second half of this trial meant to allow better dosing regimens.

 The Phase II study for sapacitibine with seliciclib in advanced cancer patients is ongoing; so far, "durable partial responses" and "prolonged stable disease" have been seen particularly for patients with the BRCA mutations.
 In a group of 45 patients including those with breast, ovarian, and pancreatic cancers, a "35.6% disease control rate was observed."